-In this discussion, we review the biological condition of each DPS and its resources, and the threats that influence each DPS's current and future condition, in order to assess each DPS's overall viability and the risks to that viability.
+In this discussion, we review the biological condition of each of the four DPSs (North Feather, South Sierra, Central Coast, and South Coast) and their resources, and the influences on viability for each of the four DPS's current and future condition, in order to assess each of the four DPS's overall viability and the risks to that viability.

-We note that, by using the SSA framework to guide our analysis of the scientific information documented in the SSA report, we have not only analyzed individual effects on each DPS, but we have also analyzed their potential cumulative effects.
-We incorporate the cumulative effects into our SSA analysis when we characterize the current and future condition of each DPS.
-To assess the current and future condition of each DPS, we undertake an iterative analysis that encompasses and incorporates the threats individually and then accumulates and evaluates the effects of all the factors that may be influencing each DPS, including threats and conservation efforts.
-Because the SSA framework considers not just the presence of the factors, but to what degree they collectively influence risk to the entire DPS, our assessment integrates the cumulative effects of the factors and replaces a standalone cumulative effects analysis.
+We note that, by using the SSA framework to guide our analysis of the scientific information documented in the SSA report, we have not only analyzed individual effects on each of the four DPSs, but we have also analyzed their potential cumulative effects.
+We incorporate the cumulative effects into our SSA analysis when we characterize the current and future condition of each of the four DPSs.
+To assess the current and future condition of each of the four DPSs, we undertake an iterative analysis that encompasses and incorporates the threats individually and then accumulates and evaluates the effects of all the factors that may be influencing each of the four DPSs, including threats and conservation efforts.
+Because the SSA framework considers not just the presence of the factors, but to what degree they collectively influence risk to each of the four DPSs in their entirety, our assessment integrates the cumulative effects of the factors and replaces a standalone cumulative effects analysis.